 This one’s easy.
 WooCommerce is practically the heart of WordPress eCommerce.
 In fact, it’s the only eCommerce engine available on Tutor LMS Free.

 WooCommerce features one of the most robust and simple solutions to create a one-time payment solution for your courses.
 The process to integrate and sell courses online is as easy as it gets.

 Step 3: Attach the product to the course

 Of course, you might want to dive deeper into how Tutor LMS works with WooCommerce.
 To do so, head over to our documentation here!

-Easy Digital Downloads can be thought of as a trimmed down version of WooCommerce.
+Easy Digital Downloads can be thought of as a trimmed-down version of WooCommerce.
 It only allows downloading digital products from your website for a price.
 As the name suggests, the plugin is easy to use and easy to set up.
-Just like WooCommerce, you can create a product and attach to your course to sell it as a digital product.
+Just like WooCommerce, you can create a product and attach it to your course to sell it as a digital product.
 Easy, right?
 Well, relatively speaking.
-Regardless, there’s more details to be learned in our documentation here.
+Regardless, there are more details to be learned in our documentation here.